backseats/hardhat-foundry-comparison/readme.md

 ## TODO:

 - [ ] Figure out the issue with the input Merkle proof data in the **Foundry** test that causes a "Not on the Allowlist" error when running the test.
+- [ ] Figure out why the Foundry directory isn't accessible in the repo.
+For now, see `tldr`.

 ## Contributions